 This is my full review of Terraseed – a complete, vegan multivitamin in plastic-free, biodegradable packaging.
 Read on for my comparison of Terraseed vs. other brands with (relatively) sustainable vitamin packaging.

-Let me cut straight to the point: Genuinely sustainable packaging for supplements is rare.
-In researching this article, I’ve spent countless hours sorting through vitamin companies that call themselves sustainable.
+Let me cut straight to the point: Genuinely sustainable packaging for supplements and vitamins is extremely hard to find.
+While researching this Terraseed review, I’ve spent countless hours sorting through vitamin companies that call themselves sustainable.
 Very few really live up to their claims.

 Apparently though, the answer is very hard.
 That’s what I learned from several vitamin company CEOs, who are at various stages of making it happen.

-And it’s why I’m so impressed by what Terraseed has creating – ethically-sourced, sustainable, vegan vitamins in uniquely plastic-free packaging.
+And it’s why I’m so impressed by what Terraseed has created: Ethically-sourced, sustainable, vegan vitamins in uniquely plastic-free packaging.

 And while they’re labeled “vegan vitamins,” Terraseed’s multivitamins include nutrients that most people – not just vegans – might not get enough of from food.